dxw/playbook/src/staff-handbook/talking-about-what-we-do/attending-hosting-and-speaking-at-events.md

 We encourage everyone to network and talk about dxw’s work.
 Remember to tell people if we’re hiring and point them to our careers page on the dxw website.

+## Hosting events

+We host a variety of face to face and online events to share our experience and expertise.

+We work hard to design events that are [accessible, inclusive and safe](https://www.dxw.com/2023/08/inclusion-ukcharitycamp/).
+We ask attendees about their individual access and support needs.

+We publish a code of conduct for all the events we host.
+And we expect the hosts of events we are involved in to apply similar standards to the conduct of their sponsors, event organisers and participants.

 ## Speaking at events